Bangkok·Temple Tours

 Along the inner wall of the Reclining Buddha hall runs a row of 108 bronze bowls, each numbered.
 For 20 baht you receive a small cup of coins — exactly 108 — and walk slowly along the row, dropping one coin into each bowl as you go.

 The sound of coins falling into bronze bowls in a gentle, continuous rhythm creates an unexpected meditative atmosphere.
-Thai people believe that completing the full circuit of 108 bowls brings good fortune and spiritual merit.
+Thai people believe completing the full circuit of 108 bowls brings good fortune and spiritual merit.
 Even visitors with no Buddhist background typically describe it as one of the most quietly calming moments of their entire trip.

 Wat Pho as the First University of Thailand